Required Business Courses

 CJ 324 RESEARCH METHODS IN CRIMINAL JUSTICE

 A fundamental understanding of research design and data analysis in criminology and criminal justice.
 The course will examine quantitative and qualitative research methods (experimental design, quasi-experimental design, surveys, field research, secondary data analysis), types of data and measurement, probability and sampling techniques.
 Prerequisite: CJ 158.
-3 hours a week, 1 semester, 3 credits.
+1 semester, 3 credits.

 EDU 180 Self-Exploration and Career Search